ProofHub/api_v3/sections/tasks.md

 **Attaching files**

-Attaching files to a task requires both the token and the name of the attachment.
-The token is obtained from the [Create attachments]( https://github.com/ProofHub/api_v3/blob/master/sections/attachments.md#create-attachment) endpoint, which you must hit first before creating an upload.
-The name parameter must be a valid filename with an extension.
+Attaching files to a task requires id of the attachment.
+The id is obtained from the [Create attachments]( https://github.com/ProofHub/api_v3/blob/master/sections/attachments.md#create-attachment) endpoint, which you must hit first before creating an upload.
 Multiple attachments are allowed.
-Set folder to `0` if you don't want to upload file in any folder.

 ```json
 {